wr-ssl/M2GL025-Creative-Board-Notes/README.md

 There are three RISC-V cores in Microsemi catalog:
  * [MiV_RV32IMA_L1_AHB](http://soc.microsemi.com/products/ip/search/detail.aspx?id=903)
- * [MiV_RV32IMAF_L1_AHB](http://soc.microsemi.com/products/ip/search/detail.aspx?id=904) "F is for float"?
+ * [MiV_RV32IMAF_L1_AHB](http://soc.microsemi.com/products/ip/search/detail.aspx?id=904) "F is for float" -- but the documents don't mention it!
  * [RISC-V_AXI4](http://soc.microsemi.com/products/ip/search/detail.aspx?id=896)

 I'm not sure how MiV and AXI4 differ.
 It looks like MiV is the most recent version (does that mean CoreRISCV_AXI4 is deprecated?) and comes in two flavors (with and without floating point).
 If you have more information please let me know.

 One difference is in the HAL files produced by the Firmware Catalog.
-The RISC-V HAL v2.0.104 is to be used with the RISC-V_AXI4 core, while version >= 2.1.101 work with the MiV-RV32 cores, according to the HAL User Guide pdfs.
+The RISC-V HAL v2.0.104 is for the RISC-V_AXI4 core, while version >= 2.1.101 work with the MiV-RV32 cores, according to the HAL User Guide pdfs.

 ## Do I need to purchase a separate USB FlashPro programmer to use with the creative board?

 No.  The board has an integrated FT4232-based USB FlashPro5 that works with the FlashPro application.
-Signal-wise the integrated FlashPro connects to the IGLOO2 via JTAG, so there is nothing non-standard going on, it's just included on the board.
-There is no JTAG header on the creative board.
+Signal-wise the integrated FlashPro connects to the IGLOO2 via standard JTAG -- it's just not detachable, and there is no JTAG header on the creative board.

 If you use the creative board design as a basis for your own design, you could leave off the FT4232 parts and just bring out the normal JTAG signals on a header for use with a [regular FlashPro4/5](https://www.microsemi.com/products/fpga-soc/design-resources/programming/flashpro#ordering).